cefn/watchable/packages/unpromise/README.md

 The library manages a single lazy-created `ProxyPromise` that shadows any `Promise`.
-For every native Promise there is only one `ProxyPromise` that remains cached for the lifetime of the Promise itself.
-On creation, it adds handlers to the native Promise's `.then()` and `.catch()` just once to prevent memory leaks from repeated subscription.
+For every native Promise there is only one `ProxyPromise` that remains cached in a WeakMap for the lifetime of the Promise itself.
+On creation, the `ProxyPromise` adds handlers to the native Promise's `.then()` and `.catch()` just once.
+This eliminates memory leaks from adding multiple handlers.

 ```ts
 const proxyPromise = Unpromise.proxy(promise);